 Expectant and New Mothers

 All mother’s will know the toll that hormonal changes can have on our bodies as an expectant or new mum.
 These changes can make your teeth more susceptible to plaque formation which can lead to gum inflammation and bleeding.
-This is why it is especially important to keep your teeth and gums healthy if your pregnant or have recently given birth.
+This is why it is especially important to keep your teeth and gums healthy if you’re pregnant or have recently given birth.
 Brushing twice a day, flossing daily and avoiding sugary and overly acidic food is a sensible dental hygiene routine that will help you keep gum disease at bay.

 If you’re currently experiencing morning sickness, we would recommend rinsing your mouth with plain water after each bout of sickness.
 This will make sure to wash away any acidic residues that could damage the surface of your teeth.
 Brushing your teeth one hour afterwards will also prevent the tooth enamel from further softening.